 "Shot prompting" works because it reduces ambiguity and aligns the AI’s output with your vision.
 Also, the simple act of providing examples helps you think through exactly what you want the LLM to provide, and often that process itself is beneficial.

-Editor's note: I’ve been learning to use Photoshop on the weekends, and wanted to replicate a design I saw so I did this exact same thing.
-I told ChatGPT my goal, which elements I wanted to replicate in my own design, my level of editing experience, and shared the example images.
+Editor's note: I’ve been learning to use Photoshop on the weekends, and wanted to replicate a design I saw, so I did this exact same thing.
+I told ChatGPT my goal, which elements I wanted to replicate in my own design, my level of editing experience, and then shared multiple example images.

-It walked me through the features to get 80% of the way there.
+The tool then walked me through the features inside of Photoshop to get 80% of the way there.
 Then I refined and asked more questions until it helped me get my desired goal.

 It was insanely handy!